 SEO importance of a page.

-As I said before, this pages are the core of your navigation, and even when Search Engines love dynamic websites, the static pages will give a base to the sitemap, to index and distribute your content on their algorithm in a better way.
+As I said before, these pages are the core of your navigation, and even though Search Engines love dynamic websites, the static pages will give a base to the sitemap, to index and distribute your content on their algorithm in a better way.